2dav/crabgrind/README.md

 ### Safety
 No

+### Development
+Tests must be run under Valgrind, as of now [`cargo-valgrind`](https://github.com/jfrimmel/cargo-valgrind) fits nicely, it allows to compile and run tests under Valgrind in one command
+> cargo valgrind test

 ### License
 `crabgrind` is distributed under the same license terms as the `Valgrind` that is GPL version 2.